HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 Eligibility for 2025

-Eligibility is based on a number of factors, broken down into different groups:
+Eligibility is based on a number of factors, broken down into two groups.

 1. Core Group (Pensioners)